SLODIEN88/MechaCar_Statistical_Analysis/README.md

 sample estimates:
 mean of x
   1496.14

+Lot 1, Lot 2, Lot 3 all have a significance level of 0.05, hence we fail to reject the null hypothesis since p-value equlaea 1, 0.06072 and 0.04168 respectively.

  ## Study Design: MechaCar vs Competition
- Another statistical study would be doing a linear regression on hybrid cars.
+ Another statistical study would be doing a linear regression on city and highway fuel efficiency.
 With the popularity increasing and the rise of gas prices, it will be beneficial perform this especially in "expensive" cities likes San Francisco or Seatle.

 compare the differences in average highway fuel economy (hwy) of Toyota vehicles as a function of the different cylinder sizes
+City and Highway fuel efficiecy would be the dependent variable, Horse Power, Vehicle length, AWD capabilities would be independent variables.
-What metric or metrics are you going to test?
-Highway fuel efficiecy What is the null hypothesis or alternative hypothesis?
+What is the null hypothesis or alternative hypothesis?
 What statistical test would you use to test the hypothesis?
 And why?
 What data is needed to run the statistical test?